Sacred Heart of Jesus Catholic School: 2015

 The school passed the PAASCU accreditation and was granted Level 1 status.
 The school was granted a permit by the Department of Education to offer Senior High School (Grades 11 and 12) curriculum for academic track (Humanities and Social Science - HUMSS, Science, Technology, Engineering and Math - STEM, and Accounting and Business Management - ABM) was approved and ready for implementation.

 2016

 Continuous implementation of the K-12 program, marking the first Batch of Senior High School (Grade 11).

 2017

 Additional classrooms were constructed, and the gymnasium was renovated to cater to the needs of the SHS.
 The school also prepares for a 2nd visit by the PAASCU.

 2018

 The first batch of Senior High School students graduated, followed by the continuous implementation of Senior High School, the second batch (Grades 11 & 12), offering of new curriculum of the Pre-School Department - the Montessori Approach- as well as the improvement of the facilities in the Preparatory Department and school canteen.

 2019

-His Eminence Antonio Cardinal Tagle blessed the newly renovated School Canteen, Pre-School Classroom, Gymnasium, and TLE laboratory.
+Antonio Cardinal Tagle blessed the newly renovated School Canteen, Pre-School Classroom, Gymnasium, and TLE laboratory.
 The school underwent a revisit by PAASCU.
 In the same year, the school was granted level II status by PAASCU.